huynguy-db/arcion-docs/content/docs/target-setup/Confluent/confluent-platform.md

 - Enter a name for your connection in the **Connection name** field.
 - Enter the [resource-specific API key](https://docs.confluent.io/cloud/current/access-management/authenticate/api-keys/api-keys.html#resource-specific-api-keys) to access your Kafka cluster in the **Key** field.
 - Enter the secret associated with your **Key** in the **Secret** field.
-- Specify the maximum number of connections Replicant can open in Confluent in the **Max connections** field.
+- Specify the maximum number of connections Replicant can open in Confluent Platform in the **Max connections** field.
 Defaults to `30`.
 - Specify the duration in milliseconds Replicant waits before retrying a failed operation in the **Retry wait durations in ms** field.
 Defaults to `1000`.
 - Specify the number of times Replicant retries a failed operation in the **Max retries** field.
 Defaults to `30`.
 - Inside the **Brokers** section, specify each broker with the broker's **Name**, **Host**, and **Port**.